Create a new model from scratch

 Before you add an attribute, you need to decide where it needs to be added.
 For the first one, it's simple: it needs to be an attribute of the tree root.

-Make sure to review the page Attribute boxes in Tree diagram if you have any question on how to add an attribute.
+Make sure to review the page Attribute boxes in hierarchical schema view if you have any question on how to add an attribute.
 For example, you can add an objectId field, by right-clicking on the root box, and choosing in the cascading contextual menu as displayed below:

 6. Fill in attribute properties

 7. Iterate steps 5 and 6 to create all attributes in collection